Overview of Office 2019 (for IT Pros)

 What are the new features in Office 2019?

 For information about the new features in Office 2019, see the “what’s new” articles for Access, Excel, Outlook, PowerPoint, Project, Visio, and Word.
-Office 2019 includes some, but not all, features that are available in versions of Office that come with an Office 365 subscription plan.
+Office 2019 includes some, but not all, features that are available in versions of Office that come with an Office 365 (or Microsoft 365) plan.

 Office 2019 won’t receive additional new features now that it has been released.
-If you want to get new Office features on an on-going basis, you should consider moving to an Office 365 plan that includes Office.
-Most enterprise plans of Office 365 include Office 365 ProPlus, which includes the same Office apps as Office Professional Plus 2019.
-For more information, see enterprise options for Office 365 and What’s new in Office 365.
+If you want to get new Office features on an on-going basis, you should consider moving to an Office 365 (or Microsoft 365) plan that includes Office.
+Most of these enterprise plans include Microsoft 365 Apps for enterprise (previously named Office 365 ProPlus), which includes the same Office apps as Office Professional Plus 2019.
+For more information, see enterprise options for Office 365 and What’s new in Microsoft 365.

 How do I upgrade to Office 2019?